Skip to main content

 • Separate First and Last Name

-• Phone Number and International Phone Number
+• Basic Phone Number and International Phone Number

 Custom Input Fields

 The custom fields are fields that you can use for collecting any other data that you wish.
-For instance, use single-line to collect postal numbers, radio buttons for gender, checkboxes for pets, dropdown for shoesize, etc. Anything is possible!
-These fields will not automatically be mapped to Triggerbee or your integrated tool, but this is easily done in the Form Settings and Field Data settings.
+For instance, use single-line to collect postal numbers, radio buttons for gender, checkboxes for pets, dropdown for shoe size, etc. Anything is possible!

 The custom fields available are: